-This paper has demonstrated the inherent weakness of current active queue management algorithms which use queue occupancy in their algorithms.
-In order to address this problem, a fundamentally different queue management algorithm called BLUE has been designed and evaluated.
+We have demonstrated the inherent weakness of current active queue management algorithms which use queue occupancy in their algorithms.
+In order to address this problem, we have designed and evaluated a fundamentally different queue management algorithm called BLUE.
 BLUE uses the packet loss and link utilization history of the congested queue, instead of queue lengths to manage congestion.
-In addition to BLUE, this paper has proposed and evaluated SFB, a novel algorithm for scalably and accurately enforcing fairness amongst flows in a large aggregate.
-Using SFB, non-responsive flows can be identified and rate-limited using a very small amount of state.
+In addition to BLUE, we have proposed and evaluated SFB, a novel algorithm for scalably and accu-